 Remember, you can use these methods if you can use the computer for a minute or two in Normal Mode.
 You can use these methods if your PC is not frozen or turned off from any possible blue screen or any other error.

 Method through Msconfig (all Windows OS versions) or Advanced startup, recovery (Windows 10) When Windows can start completely in Normal mode.

 Msconfig (system configuration) method can be used to boot Windows XP, Vista, 7, 8.1 and Windows 10 in Safe Mode:

-Click on Start menu, enter msconfig.
-(In Windows XP click on Start menu, Run then enter msconfig, in Windows 7 click on Start menu then enter msconfig in search bar, in Windows 10 click on Start menu then enter msconfig).
+- Click on Start menu, enter msconfig.
+(In Windows XP click on Start menu, click Run then enter msconfig.
+In Windows 7 click on Start menu then enter msconfig in search bar, in Windows 10 click on Start menu then enter msconfig).

 Booting Windows 10 in Safe Mode through Advanced startup.

 - Click on Start menu, Settings, Update & Security then click Recovery.